rebelgiri/rebelgiri/README.md

 Prior, I have an ample experience in C and C++ Programming on Cross-Platform application development.
 I have a sound understanding of GNU Linux OS as I have worked as Linux System Programmer with MNCs like Huawei Technologies and UST Global (deputed at Intel).

 #### 🔭 I’m currently working on ...
+* A Predictive Maintenance project using Deep Learning and Vibration data for Condition Monitoring of Industrial Machinary :heart_eyes:.

 * A research project in the area of Multi-Object Multi-Camera Tracking for Pedestrians :heart_eyes:.

 * Worked on a C++ project related to Sensor Data Fusion, in which Bayesian Networks were used to estimate the driving direction of lanes.